 This post contains items sent to me from Hobbycraft as a gift.
 These gifted items are clearly marked with an *

-Here are three cute handmade Valentines gift ideas; made with some of the products I was kindly sent as a gift; from the lovely people at Hobbycraft.
+As a matter of fact, I have done very little seasonal crafting, aside from Christmas.
+But I’m going to change that!
+Here are three cute handmade Valentines gift ideas; especially made with some of the products I was kindly sent as a gift; from the lovely people at Hobbycraft.

 I of course worked on some content here with them over Christmas, and though these items were gifted, I do also frequently shop there myself!